TINTS and DAUBS colouring cdvs 1870s

 The colouring in this carte and others from a similar provenance (northern Tasmania and Victoria) is sometimes mistakenly assumed to be the work of the studio colourist, which was not the case (McPhee QVMAG, 2007).
 The colouring was applied after the purchase of the print by a family member, probably by a child playing with a small hand-held stereoscopic viewer.

-Photo historians have assumed the relationship with Samuel Clifford was transitory and dated to ca 1870 (McPhee, QVMAG 2007), which was not the case.
+Photo historians have assumed the relationship with Samuel Clifford was transitory, not lasting longer than ca 1870 (McPhee, QVMAG 2007), which was not the case.
 They have also assumed that Clifford ceased commercial practice ca. 1873 (Kerr, 1992, Long, 1995), which also appears to be incorrect.
-When Thomas Nevin advertised his retirement from commercial practice on the eve of his appointment as a civil servant at the Town Hall and Police Office in The Mercury 17th January, 1876, Samuel Clifford announced in the same advertisement that he had acquired Nevin’s negatives and would reprint them on request:
+When Thomas J. Nevin advertised his retirement from commercial practice in the Mercury, 17th January 1875, on the eve of his appointment to civil service as Office and Hall Keeper for the Hobart City Council at the Hobart Town Hall, Samuel Clifford announced in the same advertisement that he had acquired T. J. Nevin’s commercial negatives taken for private clients and would reprint them on request:

-Samuel Clifford had not ceased practice in 1873, therefore, as most commentators have assumed, and many extant prints with Samuel Clifford’s stamp or attribution are likely to be later reprints from Nevin’s negatives, including Nevin’s stereographs of Port Arthur (1871-1873, State Library of Tas) and of the upper Derwent Valley (1870s, TMAG Collection).
+Samuel Clifford had not ceased practice in 1873, therefore, as most commentators have assumed, and many extant prints with Samuel Clifford’s stamp or attribution are likely to be later reprints from Thomas Nevin’s negatives, including Nevin’s stereographs of Port Arthur (1872-1874), and of the upper Derwent Valley (late 1860s-1874).

-Samuel Clifford inserted another notice in The Mercury of 16th March 1878, to advertise the sale of his photographic stock:
+Samuel Clifford inserted another notice in the Mercury of 16th March 1878 to advertise the sale of his own photographic stock: